andreafalletti/hyprland-/IPC.md

 Data: 0/1 (exit fullscreen / enter fullscreen)

 ### monitorremoved
-emitted when a monitor is removed
+emitted when a monitor is removed (disconnected)

 Data: MONITORNAME

 ### monitoradded
-emitted when a monitor is added
+emitted when a monitor is added (connected)

 Data: MONITORNAME